+Before you invest your money, you’re likely wondering how much you’re going to earn.
+This is known as the rate of return.
 The rate of return is expressed as a percentage of the total amount you invested.
-If you invest $1,000 and get back your original investment and an additional $100 in interest, you’ve earned a solid 10 percent return.
+If you invest $1,000 and get back your original investment plus an additional $100 in interest, you’ve earned a 10 percent return.

 Let’s say you need a ride to the airport.
 It’s 30 minutes away, and you’re running a bit behind schedule.
 A friend promises to get you there in 15 minutes, but the ride involves driving 100 mph, running red lights, darting in and out of traffic and fearing for your life.
 Was that “return” of 15 minutes of your time really worth the white-knuckle ride that came with risks of an accident and injury?
 Probably not.

 Now, think about a real financial example: a 2 percent return.
 This may not sound impressive, but let’s say you earned that 2 percent in a federally-insured, high-yield savings account.
 In that case, it’s a very good return since you didn’t have to accept any risk whatsoever.
 If that 2 percent figure came after you spent the past year following Reddit forums to chase the latest meme stock, your return doesn’t look so good.
 You had to accept loads of risk while likely losing loads of sleep during each large valuation swing.

 When it comes to investing, the adage of “time is money” rings true: The longer you leave your money invested, the more you should generally expect to earn.
 Long-term investments — ideal for retirement and building wealth — give you a bigger runway to deal with the ups and downs, while short-term investments — best for immediate needs like an emergency fund or a down payment for a house — are typically safer with a lower average rate of return.